Weald Meadows Network

 - access resources for meadow creation and enhancement

 - and raise the profile of the Weald’s rare grasslands nationally.

 In early 2019 the Weald Meadows Network, as a national nature recovery ‘front runner’, provided detailed recommendations to Defra and Natural England on actions that will conserve and enhance species-rich grasslands for another 25 years, drawing on its experience of grassland nature recovery over the last 25 years.

-The reports are listed below and aim to develop everyone’s understanding of the practical support that is required to identify, restore and monitor species-rich grasslands.
+The reports are listed below and aim to develop everyone’s understanding of the practical support that is required to identify, restore and monitor biodiverse grasslands.

 pdf High Weald NRA Review CS ELMS recommendations appendices (1.20 MB)